Maryna Linchuk

 Maryna Linchuk (Марына Лінчук; born 4 September 1987) is a Belarusian model.

+Early life

+Linchuk was raised by her single mother in a communal house.
+Her mother later remarried and they moved to another place.

 Modeling career

-Linchuk was scouted at age of 16 while still at high school.
-In 2006 Linchuk signed with an agency in New York.
+Linchuk was scouted as a model when she was 12 years old.
+Soon after, she visited her agencies in Paris and London but struggled with growing accustomed to modeling.
+After a year later, she gave modeling another chance and tried her luck in Japan.
+Due to the work environment in Japan, she finally grew into modeling and stayed in Japan for a couple of years.
+She then returned back home and stayed there for another year before venturing out to New York's fashion scene.
+She got signed with one of the leading New York modeling agencies, DNA models, in 2006.

 Along with Mat Gordon and Valeria Garcia, Linchuk was one of the faces of Escada's Moon Sparkle fragrance under the alias Simone.
 She was also the Fall/Winter 2008–2010 face of the Miss Dior Cherie fragrance, directed by Sofia Coppola.

 She has appeared in advertisements for Versace, Donna Karan, Dior, Gap, H&M, Kenneth Cole, Escada, Dolce & Gabbana and Max Mara.
 She walked in the 2008, 2009, 2010, 2011 and 2013 Victoria's Secret Fashion Shows, as well as for designers Givenchy, Gucci, Michael Kors, Prada, Christian Lacroix, Dior, Versace, Balmain, Louis Vuitton, Valentino and many others.